gadon1/slim/README.md

 1. **App class constructor**
-   This is the place to set your supported locales and if you want also set your own `SlimLocaleLoader` The default slimLocaleLoader will load you locale files from - assets/locales/ so make sure you created folder and files matching to you supported locales.
+   This is the place to set your supported locales and if you want also set your own `SlimLocaleLoader` The default `SlimLocaleLoader` will load you locale files from - assets/locales/ so make sure you created folder and files matching to youר supported locales and add it to pubspec.yaml file.

 2. **MaterialApp builder**
    Add the `SlimMaterialAppBuilder.builder` to it.
 If you have additional builders just chain them.